bergouh/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Searcher (chargé de recherche) at INRA, and Postdoc at KAUST"
+role = "Searcher (chargé de recherche) at INRA.
+Currently I am on leave at KAUST"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.